-Parents/carers will be offered their highest available preference of school for which their daughter meets the criteria by their home Local Authority on 1 March 2022.
+Parents/Carers will be offered their highest available preference of school for which their daughter meets the criteria by their home Local Authority on 1 March 2024.

 Admission to Year 7 is determined by the performance of candidates in an entrance test, taking into account the priority categories for the allocation of places.
 Only girls who attain the required standard in the prescribed arrangements for selection by reference to ability will be eligible to be considered for admission to the school.
+The required standard is deemed to be those students scoring within 2% of the last automatic place and Pupil Premium students securing at least the qualifying score.

-The entrance test is open to girls who will be no older than 11 years of age on 31st August 2022.
+The entrance test is open to girls who will be no older than 11 years of age on 31st August 2024.